Liiesl/FINALLY_I_CAN_CODE/assets/modules/help.md

 The **Longer Appearance SRT** tool allows you to extend the duration that each subtitle appears on the screen.
 This is useful when subtitles disappear too quickly, making them difficult to read.

+### Use Cases:
+- **Fast-Paced Videos**: Extend subtitle durations for action-packed scenes where viewers may struggle to read quickly disappearing text.
+- **Accessibility Enhancements**: Make subtitles more accessible for viewers with reading difficulties by giving them extra time to process the text.
+- **Educational Content**: Ensure students have ample time to read subtitles in educational videos without missing important information.
+- **Live Event Subtitles**: Adjust subtitles for live performances or speeches where timing might not be perfectly aligned.

 #### How to Use

 1. **Access the Tool**: